renaissance-publishing/renaissance/chapters/01-background.md

 Binds can vary widely.
 Some require a spirit to consent to being bound in order to be effective, while others do not.
-Some are simple, like speaking a short phrase in a spirit\\'s presence, while others are quite complex, involving elaborate ceremonies or complex rituals.
+Some are simple, like speaking a short phrase in a spirit's presence, while others are quite complex, involving elaborate ceremonies or complex rituals.
 Likewise, their effects and durations can vary wildly -- from compelling a spirit to keep vigil until relieved, to preventing a spirit from lying until